philzook58/philzook58.github.io/_posts/2024-02-19-applicative_python.md

 with imandra.session() as s:
     verify_result = s.verify("fun x -> x * x = 0 ")
 print("\n", verify_result)
 # oh wait...
 Its only a cloud service?
 I can't run it locally?
+I'm pretty sure I did ths before
 ```

  They are untyped and garbage collected.
 There are first class functions and other features that are.
 Python is missing the rich macro system of lisp.
 Somehow or other, common lisp has a reputation of being performant because it has good jits I believe.